Before You Begin

 Visits to Issachar Fund are rarely necessary and are only at our invitation.

-Issachar Fund has helped secure funding for projects ranging up to $100,000.
-In a few exceptional cases, we have recommended funding for larger projects.
+Issachar Fund helps secure funding for projects ranging up to $50,000.

 We understand that many projects take advanced planning.
 Sabbatical approvals, course buyouts, calendar conflicts, etc., can all affect the timeline of a project.
 We will accept proposals for projects up to 24 months in advance of their start date.